 At first pass, the quote above might suggest an elitist sensibility.
 Yet Zóbel was far from a fusty, classist don: he was humorous, generous, and—above all—deeply empathetic to artists and the experience of viewing art.
 To better understand these aspects of the artist and how they informed his body of work, join us in this reading group organised in conjunction with the exhibition Fernando Zóbel: Order is Essential.

-In this reading group, we will discuss writings by and about Zóbel and look closely at selected artworks and archival materials as we move through the exhibition.
-The discussions will be informal and expertise in art is not required.
-Instead, simply come with curiosity and openness to discussing and sharing your thoughts on the art and ideas of this compelling figure.
+In this reading group, we will discuss writings by and about Fernando Zóbel and look closely at selected artworks and archival materials as we move through the exhibition.
+Come with curiosity and openness to discussing and sharing your thoughts on the art and ideas of Fernando Zobel.
+Discussions will be informal, and expertise in art is not required!